Professional Orientation (Midwifery) (11294.1)

 Midwifery is a complex course because of both the theory and practice requirements, so please do not remain quiet if you are worried.
 The Unit Convenor and the Course Convenor are here to help you.
 We want you to become useful and connected midwives by learning in a supported environment, so please let us know if you feel quite challenged.
 Most things can be sorted out quickly and easily if we know.
 We will also help with more complex issues.

 Announcements: Announcements made at seminars are deemed to be made to the whole group.
 Important announcements will be repeated on the unit website.
-Please check the Professional Orientation (Midwifery) Canvas site at: http://learnonline.canberra.edu.au/ and your e-mail for messages at least weekly.
+Please check the Professional Orientation (Midwifery) Canvas site and your UC email for messages at least weekly.

 The Midwifery Practice Room (10A02) and Midwifery Simulation Space is available for students for private study, group work and practising skills/tasks when it is not in use for timetabled classes.